-The Harrisburg CWRT's membership is open to all who have an interest in the Civil War, whether novice or enthusiast, without regard to race, creed, or gender.
+The Harrisburg CWRT's membership is open to all who have an interest in the Civil War, whether novice, enthusiast, or historian, without regard to race, creed, or gender.
 Over the years our membership has included a large number of Civil War historians, including General Edward J. Stackpole, Robert H. Fowler, and Cooper H. Wingert, to name just a few.
-A lecture each May honors two of the Round Table's most prolific authors and biggest supporters, Colonel Wilbur S. Nye and Dr. Richard J. Sommers.
+A lecture each spring honors two of the pillars of our Round Table, Colonel Wilbur S. Nye and Dr. Richard J. Sommers.
 The Round Table invites prominent authors and scholars from all over the nation to address its monthly meetings, and at least once a year encourages one of our members to speak.
 Every five years the Round Table plans a special anniversary celebration.
-Recent anniversary speakers have included James I. Robertson, Jr., Russell F. Weigley, Charles P. Roland, Edwin C. Bearss, James M. McPherson, Peter S. Carmichael, and William C. "Jack" Davis, a Harrisburg CWRT past president and lifetime member.
+Anniversary speakers have included James I. Robertson, Jr., Russell F. Weigley, Charles P. Roland, Edwin C. Bearss, James M. McPherson, Peter S. Carmichael, and William C. "Jack" Davis, a Harrisburg CWRT past president and lifetime member.

-The Round Table's monthly meetings begin with an hour of refreshments, informal conversation, and a chance to purchase book raffle tickets, followed by dinner, announcements, and the featured speaker.
+The Round Table's monthly meetings begin with an hour of refreshments, informal conversation, and a chance to purchase books, magazines, and prints, followed by dinner, announcements, and the featured speaker.
 One of the traditions that sets the Harrisburg Round Table apart is the "square table" session that follows, in which the speaker and some of the more passionate and indefatigable history lovers in the group continue the Q&A session well into the night.
+We hold our meetings at Central Penn College's Conference Center in Enola, on Harrisburg's West Shore, and broadcast them via Zoom.

 In conjunction with our colleagues from the Hershey Civil War Round Table, we conduct two field trips a year, one in the spring and one in the fall.
 These field trips are very popular and often sell out weeks or months in advance.
-Recent trips took us to the Cavalry Battlefields of Gettysburg, the Seven Days Battlefields around Richmond, the Shenandoah Valley Campaign of 1864, Lee's Retreat from Gettysburg, the Battle of Monocacy and the National Museum of Civil War Medicine in Frederick, Harpers Ferry, and the Battle of the Wilderness.
+Recent trips took us to the Cavalry Battlefields of Gettysburg, the Seven Days Battlefields around Richmond, the Shenandoah Valley Campaign of 1864, Lee's Retreat from Gettysburg, the Battle of Monocacy and the National Museum of Civil War Medicine in Frederick, Harpers Ferry, the Battle of the Wilderness, Antietam, Fredericksburg, the Pipe Creek Line, Mosby's Confederacy, and Chancellorsville.
 World-class tour guides like Dennis Frye and Chris Mackowski have stimulated even more interest in our organization.